bruceravel/demeter/documentation/Artemis/data.rst

    this data set.
 How that works will be explained in `the next chapter <path/index.html>`__.

 #.
-When no paths have yet been associated with a data set, this default
+When no paths have yet been associated with a data set, this
-   page is displayed.
-The lines of blue text are sensitive to mouse clicks and initiate the import of certain kinds of data.
+   default page is displayed.
+The lines of blue text are sensitive to :mark:`leftclick,.` mouse clicks and initiate the import of certain kinds of data.
 All of those import options will be explained elsewhere in this document.

 After one or more paths have been associated with this data set, the Data window looks something like this.